All Products

 FAQ

-What do I do if the command line does not respond after I run an ali-instance-cli command?
-(The instance may not be in the Running state)
+The command line does not respond after you run a command (The instance is not in the Running state)

-If the command line does not respond after you run an ali-instance-cli command, the corresponding instance may not be in the Running state.
-Check the status of the instance.
-For more information, see the Check whether the instance to which you want to connect is in the Running state section of this topic.
+If the command line does not respond after you run an ali-instance-cli command, the instance may not be in the Running state.
+To view the instance status, see Check whether the instance is in the Running state in this topic.

-If the command line does not respond after you run an ali-instance-cli command, the required ports may not be open for outbound traffic in the security groups of the corresponding instance.
-By default, basic security groups open all ports for outbound traffic.
-The preceding issue may occur if you modify the outbound rules of basic security groups or use advanced security groups for the instance.
+If the command line does not respond after you run an ali-instance-cli command, the required outbound ports may not be open in the security group.
+By default, basic security groups allow all outbound traffic.
+This issue may occur if you modify the outbound rules or use an advanced security group.

 When you use Session Manager to connect to an ECS instance, make sure that Cloud Assistant Agent running on the ECS instance is connected to the Cloud Assistant server by adding the following rules to an outbound security group: